CK Travels

 If you love to shop, you’ll find all your favourites brands around Oxford Circus like H&M and Zara.
 We are pretty sure the two branches of Primark along Oxford Street are now also two of the most popular ‘attractions’ in London (the amount of times we get asked directions for Primark…)

-These days, you’ll also notice a lot of American Candy stores popping up in the vacant Oxford Street stores.
+These days, you’ll also notice a lot of American Candy stores popping up in the vacant Oxford Street stores and around Soho.
 Avoid these like the plague as they are scam central often selling counterfeit goods or being used for money laundering.

 Address: Oxford Street, London W1B 3AG